zeek/zeek/README.ScriptOpt.USER.md

 ### Deficiencies to eventually fix:

+* Building the branch requires a modern `awk`, such as `gawk` or `mawk`.  `gawk` is currently hardwired into `src/gen-compiler-templates.sh` because I lack the CMake skillz to configure this appropriately.

 * [As noted below](#ZAM-Save-Files), you need to have write permission in the directories where any scripts reside in order to create `.ZAM` files in them.
 See the discussion there for workarounds.

 * Error messages in compiled scripts often lack important identifying information.